Chart Color Schemes

 Barnsley is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Barnsley's dwelling structure, as per the latest Census, was 99.3% houses and 0.7% other dwellings.
-In comparison, Non-Metro NSW had 89.7% houses and 10.2% other dwellings.
-Home ownership in Barnsley stood at 34.8%, with mortgaged dwellings at 52.0% and rented at 13.2%.
-The median monthly mortgage repayment was $1,733, lower than Non-Metro NSW's average of $1,900.
-The median weekly rent in Barnsley was $360, compared to Non-Metro NSW's $380.
-Nationally, Barnsley's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.
+Barnsley's dwelling structures, as per the latest Census, consisted of 99.3% houses and 0.7% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+This contrasts with Non-Metro NSW's structure of 89.7% houses and 10.2% other dwellings.
+Home ownership in Barnsley stood at 34.8%, with mortgaged dwellings at 52.0% and rented ones at 13.2%.
+The median monthly mortgage repayment in the area was $1,733, lower than Non-Metro NSW's average of $1,900.
+Weekly rent figures were recorded at $360 compared to Non-Metro NSW's $380.
+Nationally, Barnsley's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing